An explicit minorant for the amenability constant of the Fourier algebra

 \begin{rem}[Crystal groups] The proof of Theorem \ref{t:all equal} uses the fact that a suitably chosen countable subgroup $\Gamma \leq G$ has the following property: the set $\{ \pi \in \Gmhat\colon d_\pi < \maxdeg(\Gm)\}$ has Plancherel measure zero.
 In response to an earlier version of this paper, K. F. Taylor has pointed out (personal communication) that the same property holds for any \dt{crystal group}, i.e.\ a discrete subgroup $\Gm\ < {\rm Isom}(\Real^n)$ such that the orbit space $\Real^n/\Gm$ is compact.
 Using this fact, it follows easily from Theorem \ref{t:main formula} that for a crystal group $\Gm$ we also have $\AD(\Gm)=\AM(\FA(\Gm))=\maxdeg(\Gm)$.
 Moreover, $\maxdeg(\Gm)$ is equal to the index in $\Gm$ of its translation subgroup (equivalently, equal to the order of the \dt{point group} of $\Gm$). \end{rem}

 After some preliminaries in Section \ref{s:prelim}, the proofs of Theorems \ref{t:AD of finite}, \ref{t:main formula}, \ref{t:sharp LB}, \ref{t:minimizers of AD} and \ref{t:all equal} will be given in the following sections.
 We finish the paper with some questions and suggestions for future work.
-In an appendix, we present some results which relate the dual of a product of two locally compact groups with the product of the respective duals, not just at the level of sets but at the level of topological spaces; this is based on a suggestion by an anonymous referee.
-These results work for general locally compact groups, without requiring extra conditions such as second-countability or being Type~I.
+In an appendix, we present some results which relate the dual of a product of two locally compact groups with the product of the respective duals, not just at the level of sets but at the level of topological spaces; this is based on a suggestion by an anonymous referee.\footnote{See also the ``author's note'' at the end of Section \ref{ss:dual-of-product}.} These results work for general locally compact groups, without requiring extra conditions such as second-countability or being Type~I.

 \end{subsection}

 \end{section}

 \begin{section}{Preliminaries} \begin{subsection}{Group-theoretic background} A group $G$ is said to be \dt{virtually abelian} (VA for short) if it has an abelian subgroup of finite index.
 For convenience, we shall also use the abbreviation VANA, which stands for ``virtually abelian non-abelian''.